Magnetar giant flare oscillations and the nuclear symmetry energy: The Nuclear Physics of the Crust

 We test two extreme values for the crust-core transition density, $n_\mathrm{t}$, from \citet{oyamatsu07}.
-The exact value of the crust-core transition density is unknown, in part because the density dependence of the nuclear symmetry energy in the inner crust is not well constrained and also because of the possible existence of nuclear pasta \citep[see e.g.][]{newton12}.
-In Figure \ref{f.mass-radius}, for each transition density we examine various magnetic field strengths to find masses and radii from intersections of fundamentals and harmonics.
-For a larger crust-core transition at $0.12\invcfm$ and at the surface dipole field of SGR 1806-20\footnote{McGill SGR/AXP Online Catalog,\\ \url{http://www.physics.mcgill.ca/~pulsar/magnetar/main.html}} ($B=2.4 \times 10^{15}\gauss$) we find the magnetar to have $M=1.25\Msun$ and $R=12.4\km$.
-We must extrapolate outside the equation of state curves to approximate a mass and radius for the lower crust-core transition density $0.08\invcfm$.
+The exact value of the crust-core transition density is unknown, in part because the density dependence of the nuclear symmetry energy in the inner crust is not well constrained and also because of the possible existence of nuclear pasta \citep[see, e.g.,][]{newton12}.
+Although previous works have found correlations between $n_\mathrm{t}$ and $L$ \citep{newton12}, these correlations are still rather model-dependent.
+In Fig.~\ref{f.mass-radius}, we examine various magnetic field strengths to find masses and radii from intersections of fundamentals and harmonics for each transition density .
+For the SLy4 EOS, $n_{\mathrm{t}} = 0.12\invcfm$, and a surface dipole field matching that of SGR 1806-20 \citep{mcgill} ($B=2.4 \times 10^{15}\gauss$) we find the magnetar to have $M=1.25\Msun$ and $R=12.4\km$.
+We must extrapolate outside the equation of state curves to approximate a mass and radius for the lower crust-core transition density $n_{\mathrm{t}} = 0.08\invcfm$, as can be seen in Fig.~\ref{f.mass_radius_Rs}.
 This crust-core transition gives $M=0.96\Msun$ and $R=13.5\km$ for SGR 1806-20.
 In either case, if we assume that the magnetic field inside the crust is larger than the observed surface field, then a smaller mass and larger radius is implied.
-If the magnetic field is too large, the implied radius will be far outside radii implied by mass and radius observations from the quiescent LMXBs in M13 and $\omega$~Cen \citep{steiner-lattimer-brown-10}.
-As can be seen in Figure \ref{f.mass-radius}, only harmonic modes are affected by a change in the crust-core transition density.
+If the magnetic field is too large, the implied radius will be far outside the radii implied by mass and radius observations from the quiescent LMXBs in M13 and $\omega$~Cen \citep{steiner-lattimer-brown-10}.
+Using the Rs EOS, $n_{\mathrm{t}} = 0.12\invcfm$, and a surface dipole field matching that of SGR 1806-20 ($B=2.4 \times 10^{15}\gauss$) we find the magnetar to have $M=1.10\Msun$ and $R=13.8\km$, which is outside the 2-$\sigma$ mass-radius relation of \citet{steiner12}, as can be seen in Fig.~\ref{f.mass-radius}.

+Figure \ref{f.mass-radius} also demonstrates that only harmonic modes are affected by a change in the crust-core transition density.
 A change in the crust-core transition density will change the crust thickness and harmonic modes scale with the crust thickness.
 Fundamental modes remain unchanged, however, because they scale with the radius of the entire star.